Alderaan: Film

 Alderaan was originally featured in the first film, Star Wars, released in 1977.
 The opening scene depicts the capture of a small spaceship from Alderaan, the Tantive IV, by the Galactic Empire, and introduces the character of Princess Leia Organa, a princess of the Royal House of Alderaan who is played by Carrie Fisher.

 Alderaan appears in a later scene in the film, but is only shown on-screen in a distant view from space as the Empire's gigantic space station, the Death Star, moves into orbit around the planet.
 The battle station's commander, the Grand Moff Tarkin (Peter Cushing) orders the Death Star's superweapon to be fired at the planet as both a test of the superlaser at full power and as a message to the rest of the galaxy that the price of any type of resistance was extermination.
 Alderaan explodes instantly in a ball of fire.
 It is later shown that the shattered planet has been reduced to a cloud of asteroids as the Millennium Falcon spaceship attempts to visit the planet.

 The destruction of Alderaan meant that it was not depicted in subsequent Star Wars films until the series of prequel films was produced.
 The planet made its first on-screen appearance since 1977 in Episode III: Revenge of the Sith (2005), appearing briefly at the end of the film.
 The adoptive father of Princess Leia, Bail Organa (Jimmy Smits) is seen piloting a starship to the planet's surface, which is shown as a mountainous, alpine region covered in snow.
-Landing his ship in a citadel among the mountains, he brings the newborn Princess Leia into his royal palace.
+Landing his ship in a citadel among the mountains, he brings the newborn Leia to the royal palace and introduces her to his wife, Queen Breha.
 The backdrop for these scenes was created by compositing landscape footage of Grindelwald in Switzerland with CGI images of the city.

 The planet is not featured in the 2016 film Rogue One, but the character Bail Organa makes an appearance, stating that he will return to Alderaan to wait for his daughter, Leia, to bring the Jedi Master Obi-Wan Kenobi.
 This precedes the narrative of the 1977 film, A New Hope.
 He dies when the Death Star destroys the planet.